Are you looking for help with your hearing but don’t know how to start?

 - Recommendation of assistive listening devices.

-We have two office locations, our original location in Brattleboro, Vermont, and our satellite office in Swanzey, New Hampshire, which opened in January of 2020.
+We have three office locations, our original location in Brattleboro, Vermont, a satellite office in Swanzey, New Hampshire, and a satellite office in Greenfield, MA which opened in July of 2022.

 Swanzey, New Hampshire